Chapter 16 Cross-validation

 ## elpd_diff se_diff

-Here cross-validation shows a clear advantage for the model with the log-normal likelihood.
-We visualize the pointwise predictive accuracy in Figure 16.2.
+Here, cross-validation shows a clear advantage for the model with the log-normal likelihood.
+Figure 16.2 visualizes the pointwise predictive accuracy.

 df_stroop <- mutate(df_stroop,